Establishing fulfilling relationships can be rewarding and even add years to your life. They may require some effort to maintain, though.

 Friendship benefits include feeling loved, supported, and part of a community.
 But as an adult, it may become difficult to maintain meaningful and lasting connections.

-Consider being active in your relationships by showing appreciation and being emotionally available.
+Consider being active in your relationships by reaching out, showing appreciation, and being emotionally available.
 This may require effort and work, but the rewards are worth it.